bactopia/bactopia/README.md

 I would like to personally extend my many thanks and gratitude to the authors of these software packages and public datasets.
 If you've made it this far, I owe you a beer 🍻 (or coffee ☕!) if we ever encounter one another in person.
 Really, thank you very much!

 # Alternatives
 In case Bactopia doesn't fit your needs, here are some alternatives you can checkout.
 I personally haven't used them, but you might find them to fit your needs!
+If you ran into issues using Bactopia, please feel free to [reach out](https://github.com/bactopia/bactopia/issues/new/choose)!

 * __[AQUAMIS](https://gitlab.com/bfr_bioinformatics/AQUAMIS)__
 Deneke C, Brendebach H, Uelze L, Borowiak M, Malorny B, Tausch SH. *Species-Specific Quality Control, Assembly and Contamination Detection in Microbial Isolate Sequences with AQUAMIS.* __Genes__.
 2021;12. doi:10.3390/genes12050644